 Associate Professor of Medicine (Cardiology); Director, Cardiac Electrophysiology Laboratories, Yale Medicine; Director, Yale Atrial Fibrillation Program, Yale Medicine

-Assistant Professor of Clinical Cardiology; Director of Outpatient Electrophysiology, Internal Medicine
+Assistant Professor of Clinical Cardiology; Director of Ambulatory Electrophysiology, Internal Medicine

 Professor of Internal Medicine (Cardiology)